plowsof/flipstarter-waas-wip/README.md

 also todo ~ make a tutorial based on these notes
 ```
-hello, my name is George, i have a domain called getwishlisted.xyz and i want to run this wishlist on it.
-I need nginx/dockercompose/docker
+hello, lets pretend my name is George, i have a domain called getwishlisted.xyz and i want to run this wishlist on it.
+I need nginx/dockercompose/docker and the docker-compose.yml file

 dockercompose
 https://docs.docker.com/compose/install/